SpotIM/spotim-integration-docs/conversation/README.md

 ## Specific Conversation use Case Implementations

 #### Implementing Conversation Behind a Button
 There are certain situations where you may need a place your launcher script in front of a button, but need to have conversation load behind a button.
 A popular use case would be loading our Popular in the Community in front of a button, but having our conversation load behind it.
-Follow the stseps below to implement conversation for this use case:
+Follow the steps below to implement conversation for this use case:

 1. First, add our launcher code in front of the button.
 Usually, our conversation widget loads where the launcher is placed, so an additional data attribute **data-spotim-autorun="false"** needs to be added.
 This attribute delays the launch of the conversation widget.
 An example launcher script would look like this: